GSA/citizenscience.gov/README.md

 This particular site is made for use with the [Federalist](https://github.com/18f/federalist) in mind.

+This template uses the CSS and JavaScript from [U.S. Web Design System](https://standards.18f.gov).
+To update the version of the system, download the code from the website, then copy the CSS file to `assets/css/`.
+The file must include the version number, like this: `uswds.v1.1.0.css`.
+Copy the minified JavaScript file to `assets/js/lib/`.
+Again, rename the file to use the version number, so it looks like: `uswds.v1.1.0.min.js`.

+In your `_config.yml`, update the `wds_version` value to the new version number (this should match the number following the `v` in the filenames you just created).

 ## 18F Open Source Policy

 This repository contains the official [Open Source Policy](policy.md) of [18F](https://18f.gsa.gov/) (a digital delivery team within the [General Services Administration](http://gsa.gov)).